 For Virginia Residents

 Virginia players will love playing at Betonline since they offer pretty much everything under the sun from one account.
-We consider it the #1 spot for betting on Super Bowl 52!
+We consider it the #1 spot for football betting!
 Players can get down on sports betting, poker, casino, live dealer games, horses and a lot more.
 They are one of the top shelf sports betting sites that still cater to US players, and they are extremely reputable.

 Is Online Sports Betting Legal In Virginia?

-Online sports betting is illegal in Virginia if you’re betting with a locally based sportsbook.
+Online sports betting is legal in Virginia if you’re betting with a offshore sportsbook.
 If you bet with an offshore sportsbook that is legally sanctioned and regulated, you aren’t in violation of any laws at a state or federal level.
 The key element here to keep things legal is the location of the sports betting destination at which you place your bets.
-As long as you are selective and only utilize those sportsbooks that are operating legally within the industry and are based offshore, then you will not be violating Utah state gambling laws United States federal gambling laws.

 Very Close to the Federal Laws in VA